Indian superstars Jeev, Bhullar, Chawrasia and Kapur set for IGPL UAE - www.lokmattimes.com

 Indian superstars Jeev, Bhullar, Chawrasia and Kapur set for IGPL UAE

-Dubai, Dec 7 Gaganjeet Bhullar has won each time he has teed up on the inaugural IGPL season. ...
+Dubai [UAE], December 8 : Gaganjeet Bhullar has won each time he has teed up on the inaugural IGPL ...

-Dubai, Dec 7 Gaganjeet Bhullar has won each time he has teed up on the inaugural IGPL season.
-After three successes in Chandigarh, Jaypee Greens and Ahmedabad, Bhullar is all set to try and carry his form across the seas to Dubai and make it four in four.
+Dubai [UAE], December 8 : Gaganjeet Bhullar has won each time he has teed up on the inaugural IGPL season.
+After three successes in Chandigarh, Jaypee Greens and Ahmedabad, Bhullar is all set to try and carry his form across the seas to Dubai and make it four in four, as per a release from IGPL.

 While icons Shiv Kapur and SSP Chawrasia have made previous appearances on the IGPL, this week Jeev Milkha Singh, a great proponent of new ideas in golf, make his debut on the IGPL Tour.
 Dubai is a city Jeev loves, and he has played here many times in the Desert Classic.